williamhullender/osticket-prereqs/README.md

 </p>
 <br />

-To enable the extensions: Go back to IIS, sites -> Default -> osTicket, then double click PHP manager, then click "Enable or disable an extension"
+To enable the extensions: Go back to IIS, sites -> Default web site -> osTicket, then double click PHP manager, then click "Enable or disable an extension"

 </p>
 <br />